joelbandi/Algs4J-java8/README.md

-This static java library of standard functions used with trees and graph algorithms
+This static java library of standard functions used with trees and graph algorithms using the new Java 8 functional API

 ## Usage:
 ```java